JacksonTrexler/JacksonTrexler/README.md

 # Hi, I’m @JacksonTrexler!
-- Graduating and ready for work by June 2023
+- Recently graduated from the University of Cincinnati with Bachelor's degree in Computer Science!
-- Broadly interested in programming, games, and emerging technologies
+- Broadly interested in software and web application development, games, and emerging technologies
 - Looking for entry level software devleopment positions
 - Reach me at jtrexler25@gmail.com!